sofferjacob/edison-toolchain/README.md

 # Edison Toolchain
-This toolchain can be used to cross-compile software for the i386-elf architecture.
+This toolchain can be used to cross-compile software for the arm-eabi architecture.
 It is compatible with any kind of architecture (host).

 # Using it.